 Step 4: Experience immediate relief and walk away with a home care and massage plan for the future.

-Bailey is an expert clinical massage therapist.
-She is trained in a wide variety of clinical modalities, including: Myofascial Release, Cupping Therapy, Prenatal Massage, and Orthopedic Assessment.
+Bailey is a Functional Wellness Therapist.
+She combines her expert clinical massage training with functional fitness to help clients move freely.
+She is trained in a wide variety of clinical modalities, including: Myofascial Release, Cupping Therapy, and Orthopedic Bodywork.
 Bailey has also completed Advanced Training in Oncology Massage Therapy.
-She is also a Certified Member of Associated Bodywork & Massage Professionals.
+She is also Certified Personal Trainer through the National Academy of Sports Medicine.

 In 2017, Bailey watched her spa clients turn to massage for pain relief but gain only short term results.
 Frustrated with temporary solutions that didn’t last, she went into private practice, building The Supine Studio on the premise that massage needs to be customized for each client, at every visit.